mlgranger540/milestone-3/README.md

 - If correct credentials are supplied, the user is able to successfully log into their account.
 - Login fails and flashes a message if user credentials do not match a user in the database.
 - Pages that require login correctly bounce the visitor to the login page if they are not logged in.
+Originally, all pages required login as if a user tried to access any page with the 'Post a review' button on it without being logged in, this would cause an error, given the current user's user ID is required to be passed in for the button to function - if no user was logged in this could not happen.
+This was not ideal however as users without an account would then not be able to access the site at all or even really understand the purpose of it, as all they could see is the login page.
+To fix this, I made it so only the profile and post/edit/delete forms required login and all other pages would be accessible without an account, however the 'Post a review' button would only be shown to logged in users.
 - Logged in users will see a personalised greeting with their username on the landing page, as well as a link to access their profile from any page; logged out users will see a 'Log In' button instead.
-- 'Post a review' buttons are only shown to logged in users, as an account is required to post a review.
 - Only the logged in user's reviews are available for them to edit and delete from their profile, so no one can edit or delete someone else's review.
 - Log out button logs the current user out successfully.
 - Passwords are hashed before being stored in the database to avoid exposing sensitive log in details.